ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 #### Virtual data center based access policy updates
 {: #shared_overview-access-policies-reqs-vdc}

-Beginning with V4.8, a new access policy is required at the VMware Solutions service level for all of your resources.
+For VMware Shared V4.8 and later, a new access policy is required at the VMware Solutions service level for all of your resources.

 Virtual data center based access policies are now named after the site.
 If you did not make the required policy updates before the V4.8 release, your virtual data center based policy is ineffective.
 {: note}

-## Technical specifications for VMware Solutions Shared
+## Technical specifications for VMware Shared
 {: #shared_overview-specs}

 The following components are included in your virtual data center: